 Start a discussion on something that is both relevant to them and authentic.
 They may not be able to directly influence gas prices or oil drilling, but they can certainly make wise choices in their own lives.
 Start with the simple question “paper or plastic?”

 Check out this great interactive lesson “Battle of the Bags.”
 Videos and interactive sections provide students with different points of view on the Paper vs. Plastic debate.
 Assign students a point of view to focus on, have them debate, write persuasively or use it to provide background information for a SCAN session.

 Follow that up with a four perspective discussion using the simple SCAN (see the issues, clarify the issues, assess what’s important, now what should we do?) critical thinking strategy built into the SCAN discussion platform at TregoED.org.
-"The Environmental Debate: Paper or Plastic" is a free scenario this month.
+"The Environmental Debate: Paper or Plastic" is one of over 100 free scenarios.